The Most Comprehensive

 Nor should you attempt to work on a UDT yourself.
 And we have heard it all, "But I am a member of the NAWCC" or "I am Siemens engineer" or "I am a tactical armorer for the FBI" or "I am a NASA astronaut with very extensive micro mechanical skills IN SPACE!"
 Yes, but you don't have Swiss tools or Swiss training, or expertise in dealing with obsolete, quartz watches.
 You are going to screw up your UDT watch.
 Repeat after me, "I will ruin my UDT if I try to work on it myself."

-Due to prior, improper service and/or owner neglect or buffoonery, it is not uncommon for a well-worn UDT to require MOST of the following service interventions:
+We offer a basic, 'Level 1' service (batter/seals/pressure test) for well-cared-for UDTs which costs only $145 plus return shipping.
+However, due to prior, improper service and/or owner neglect or buffoonery, it is not uncommon for a well-worn UDT to require both Level 1 and Level 2 service interventions:

-The above service procedures for the Type II MOVEMENT (excluding crystal, crown and pusher parts), starts as low as $219.95 and up.
+The above Level 1 & Level 2 procedures for the Type II MOVEMENT (excluding crystal, crown and pusher parts), starts as low as $345 and up.
 If your watch also requires a new crown, new pusher(s) and/or new crystal, this cost can easily be more than $415.
 Most UDTs we see require a new crown, new crystal and at least one new pusher, so if you are looking for a 'ballpark' price, you have found it.
 Don't go looking for a place to do it for less, or you WILL get ripped off.
 Service time frames run 4-8 weeks, or longer if you elect a restoration.

 Disassembly, ultrasonic cleaning and lubrication of the movement